fraawlen/cassette/README.md

 Currently provided components:

+- Book : a fancy dynamic array / vector for c-strings
 - Dictionary : a string-group-value hashmap
 - Tracker : a hybrid pointer vector-stack data structure to keep track of instanced components.
 - String : a 2D UTF-8 C-string wrapper with simple to use string manipulation methods